openscad/openscad/doc/Windows-VisualStudio.md

 vcpkg install boost cairo cgal qscintilla opencsg eigen3 mpfr libxml2 libzip glib
 ```

 If the command fails to complete, look for any advice in the error messages that were output.
-Sometimes it may be that you have missed out one of the steps described above.
-Especially the ones that talk about installing ```Microsoft MPI``` or some of the optional modules (ATL, MFC etc) for Visual Studio.
+Sometimes it may be that you have missed out one of the steps described above, or that you need to install some of the optional modules (ATL, MFC etc) for Visual Studio.

-If that is the case, fix the problem(s) and rerun the above command; `vcpkg` will skip any packages that have already been installed, and resume building the remainder.
+If that is the case, fix the problem(s) and rerun the above command; `vcpkg` is idempotent - it will skip any packages that have already been installed, and resume building the remainder.

 ## Build OpenSCAD using Visual Studio